Async Conversion

 - Always compute the HMAC from the raw request body – before any JSON parsing.
 If you parse and re-serialize the JSON, key ordering or whitespace may change, producing a different hash.

-- Make sure to use a constant-time comparison function to prevent timing attacks.
+- Use a constant-time comparison function to prevent timing attacks.

 - Node.js